CePeU/MarkdownToFoundry/README.md

 This means the best and safest way to get your session ID is to log in to your Foundry instance(s) and then press this button to get your session ID(s).
 You then can select the desired one with the dropdown.

+***

+## Foundry journal relinking export settings

+### Copy Foundry VTT journal linking macro to clipboard
+- **Description**: This will copy the journal linking macro to your clipboard only.
+- **Actions**:
+  - Copies macro to clipboard.

 ### Install Foundry VTT Journal Linking Macro
 - **Description**: Install the linking macro to your Foundry session.
 - **Actions**:
-  - Install the macro.
-  - (planned: also copy the macro to the clipboard.)
+  - Uploads and installs the macro in Foundry.

 You need to have an active session to install the macro.
 Ideally you are logged in!
 By pressing this button a connection is established to your active foundry session and a relinking macro is installed.